-Pensioner benefits are higher so this makes quite a difference to the couple’s overall income, but the Government has decided to change this system – the latest in a long line of stealthy cuts to hit older people who are not very well off.
-If it’s allowed to happen it will increase pensioner poverty at a stroke.
+Pensioner benefits are higher so this makes quite a difference to the couple's overall income, but the Government has decided to change this system – the latest in a long line of stealthy cuts to hit older people who are not very well off.

-What will the Government’s changes mean?
+What do the Government's changes mean?

 As of May 2019, if one partner is of working age the couple will only be able to receive working age benefits – in the future this will mean claiming Universal Credit.

 They'll no longer be able to claim Pension Credit and/or Housing Benefit.
 These benefits are a huge help because they top up their low incomes, taking the couple above the poverty line.

 Because of this change, many of the poorest older people in the country could be a staggering £140 worse off a week.
 That's a drop in income of up to £7,000 a year.
 A few could lose even more.
 The change is only supposed to hit new claimants BUT if a couple's claim for Pension Credit is interrupted by just a day, or if they move area, they will lose it forever and suffer this big and immediate drop in how much money they receive as a result.

 Share your story

 If these changes have affected you, we'd like to hear from you and use your voice to show others how these plans have impacted real people.

 James*, 63, from York lives with his wife Janet who reaches state pension age on 10 June 2019, when she will be 65 years 3 months old.

 “My wife has been ill for some time with osteoarthritis, fibromyalgia, spondylosis, COPD and IBS.
 She is in constant pain.
 I do everything around the house, all of the shopping, taking my wife to the doctors/hospital and making sure she is as comfortable as possible.